+Development must ensure safe access to the transport network.
 Development proposals that would give rise to significant levels of vehicular movement must be accompanied by an integrated Transport Assessment, Travel Plan, traffic pollution assessment and Low Emission Assessment.
 The traffic pollution assessment must consider the impact of traffic-generated nitrogen oxides on environmental assets including protected sites listed in Policy DM28, and propose mitigation measures where appropriate.
 The Low Emission Assessment shall include the following:

-- a) Assessment of the impact on existing Air Quality Management Areas, or an impact likely to result in the declaration of an additional Air Quality Management Area, in cases where a demonstrable negative impact on ambient concentrations of air pollutants is considered likely; - b) Modelling of local residual road transport emissions from the development without mitigation measures; and - c) Onsite mitigation measures to reduce negative impacts on local air quality.

-- 4.9 A Transport Assessment is a comprehensive and systematic process that sets out transport issues relating to a proposed development.
-It identifies what measures will be required to improve accessibility and safety for all modes of travel, particularly for alternatives to the car such as walking, cycling and public transport and what measures should be taken to deal with the anticipated transport impacts of the development.

-- 4.10 A Travel Plan is a long-term management strategy for an organisation or site that seeks to deliver sustainable transport objectives.
+- Assessment of the impact on existing Air Quality Management Areas, or an impact likely to result in the declaration of an additional Air Quality Management Area, in cases where a demonstrable negative impact on ambient concentrations of air pollutants is considered likely; - b) Modelling of local residual road transport emissions from the development without mitigation measures; and - c) Onsite mitigation measures to reduce negative impacts on local air quality. - 4.9 A Transport Assessment is a comprehensive and systematic process that sets out transport issues relating to a proposed development.
+It identifies what measures will be required to improve accessibility and safety for all modes of travel, particularly for alternatives to the car such as walking, cycling and public transport and what measures should be taken to deal with the anticipated transport impacts of the development. - 4.9a A Transport Statement is similar to a Transport Assessment but is less detailed and can be used in some cases where transport issues arising from the development proposals do not require a full Transport Assessment.
+Where a Transport Statement in lieu of a Transport Assessment is considered acceptable this will be agreed by the planning authority in consultation with Devon County Council as the highway authority.
+All major applications will require a Transport Assessment unless advised by the planning authority. - 4.10 A Travel Plan is a long-term management strategy for an organisation or site that seeks to deliver sustainable transport objectives.
 Travel plans should encourage the use of alternatives to single-occupancy car use by prioritising pedestrian and cycle movements through the site, providing appropriate facilities, and implementing initiatives that encourage sustainable travel.
 Clear outcomes should be set out that link to an appropriate package of measures which should where suitable, include the promotion of:

 - Walking and cycling

 - Rail services

 - Eco-driving such as low emission vehicles

 - Car clubs